 - Spelling Song: "Be Aggressive".
 With cheerleaders, and everything!

-- Surreal Music Video: "Epic" - it involves the band performing on a soundstage while soaked by a storm, ominous clouse-ups of Patton, a flopping fish (which they jokingly claimed to have stolen from Björk) and Bottum's piano exploding at the end, and "We Care A Lot" features constant flashes to a baby.
-Which is never explained.
+- "Epic" involves the band performing on a soundstage while soaked by a storm, ominous close-ups of Patton, a flopping fish (which they jokingly claimed to have stolen from Björk) and Bottum's piano exploding at the end

 - Three Chords and the Truth: It's very rare for this band, but they do have an example in their cover of GG Allin's "I Wanna Fuck Myself" - in order to mimic the sound of the original version, they deliberately made the recording quality as murky and indistinguishable as possible.

-- Troll: Bottum wrote the lyrics to "Be Aggressive" and made them as unambiguously gay as possible just to see if Patton would actually sing them.
+- Troll: Bottum wrote the lyrics to "Be Aggressive" and made them as unambiguously about gay fellatio as possible just to see if Patton would actually sing them.

 - Uncommon Time: Shows up sometimes.
 "Malpractice" is a good example.

-- What Happened To The Fish?
+- What Happened to the Mouse?: What happened to the fish from the "Epic" video?
 It was returned alive to its aquarium.